 Do I need to be an Episcopalian/Anglican to become a member of this order?

-You need to be both baptized and a member in good standing of a parish within the Anglican Communion, in connection with the See of Canterbury.
-This can be a parish within the Church of England, the Episcopal Church, the Ecumenical Lutheran Church in America (ELCA), etc. If you are not yet baptized or a member of a parish, we can help you with this.
+You need to be both baptized and a member in good standing of a parish within the Anglican Communion, in communion with the See of Canterbury.
+This can be a parish within the Church of England, the Episcopal Church, the Evangelical Lutheran Church in America (ELCA), etc. If you are not yet baptized or a member of a parish, we can help you with this.

 Do you live in a friary?

 Wherever we live is our friary.
 We live geographically dispersed to serve as many people as possible, as our blessed father Francis wanted.
 Luckily, today’s world allows us to communicate almost instantly, whether by e-mail, web forums, or cellular phones, so we stay in contact with one another frequently.
 Some brothers are separated by three thousand miles, others by only a short geographical distance.

 What if I am married; in a committed, long term relationship; or have children?

 Congratulations!
 Loving relationships are the center of Christ’s teachings and this is one thing our Anglican roots strongly embrace.
 Priests in the Anglican Communion can marry, and so can our friars; though finding balance in this form of religious life can be challenging in many ways.
 The spouse is brought into a life that they know you are seeking, yet may not fully understand.
 Time commitments, deeply emotional experiences—both good and bad—and unforeseen expectations require a strong, understanding and resilient relationship.
 As for children, clearly they are your greatest joy and responsibility.
 Insuring they are healthy, educated, and living well is obviously consistent with the Order’s values.

 Is there an age limit to membership?

 No. If you’re called, you’re called.
 As we are structured differently than some religious orders— living in the world and each being financially responsible for ourselves—we do not see older members as a potential hardship.
 The Lord stirs people at different times in their lives.

 What about my secular and religious education?